Snowiiii/Pumpkin/docs/config/commands.md

 :::

 #### `log_console`: Boolean
-Whether commands from players should be logged into the console or not.
+Whether commands from players should be logged in the console or not.

 :::code-group
 ```toml [features.toml] {2}